-A Beautiful French stone barn with it's original oak beams, filled with charm and character and uniquely renovated into a home from home property.
-Private swimming pool which is fenced, hedged and gated for total security and peace of mind!
-Within the pool area, there are ample sun-loungers and parasols and a beautiful oak pavilion when you want to escape undercover from the sunshine!
+A Beautiful French stone barn with it's original oak beams, filled with charm and character, lovingly and uniquely renovated into a home from home property.
+The secluded Private swimming pool area is fenced, hedged and gated for total security and peace of mind!
+Within the pool area, there are ample sun-loungers with comfy cushions, parasols and a beautiful oak pavilion to sit inside when you want to escape under cover from the heat of the day!

 Within the large gardens which are beautifully maintained, there is a great kids park with swings, slide, enclosed trampoline, sand pit and table tennis.

 Also hammocks to snooze in, boules court and badminton area with wonderful views, the gorgeous weather, peace and quiet, no roads and fabulous places nearby to visit.......... what more could you ask for!

 Set in 80 acres of private land with woods and meadow land.

 Villefranche du Perigord, our beautiful Bastide Village with its cobbled covered streets, large covered market square and tiny alleyways is steeped in history and it is only 1.5kms away.
 There are many shops, including boulangeries, for your fresh, warm bread and croissants, butchers, coffee shops, restaurants, mini-marts, tourist office, bank etc.

 Every Saturday morning is the local food market with really fresh, tasty produce.